Turkey to produce new S-500 missile system with Russia | DW | 19.05.2019

 Last month, the US halted deliveries of F-35-related equipment over Turkey's refusal to back down from the S-400 deal with Russia.

-The US "are passing the ball around in the midfield now, showing some reluctance," Erdogan said on Saturday.
+The US is "passing the ball around in the midfield now, showing some reluctance," Erdogan said on Saturday.
 "But sooner or later, we will receive the F-35s.
-(The US) not delivering them is not an option."
+[The US] not delivering them is not an option."

 Read more: Is Russia challenging US military dominance?